crcn-archive/mojo-docs/articles/1. tutorial/3. Scaffolding/article.md

 ```

 Notice `require("./index.pc")` - this is derived from `node.js`.
 Basically, we're *requiring* a file located in the same directory of the view controller.
 This happens to be
 the template which gets displayed to the user.
-The term `paper` is terminology used in the template engine `paperclip`.
+The term `paper` is terminology used for the template engine `paperclip`.
 Whereas `paper` is the template, and `clips` are the
 data-bindings. `paper: require("./index.pc")` is basically saying: "load `index.pc` from the same directory as `index.js`, and use that as a paperclip template".

 `module.exports` is also derived from `node.js`, and exposes your view controller so it can be used elsewhere.